 These holiday instrumentals and vocals sung in Portuguese and English are performed by Brazilians and non-Brazilians alike – a true celebration of the special relationship that Brazil shares with the world.

-Happy listening and best wishes for you, your family and friends, and those you hold dear during this holiday season.
+So, listen aytime, with our best wishes for you, your family and friends, and those you hold dear during this holiday season.

 Inspired By Oscar